Crymych (electoral ward)

 Crymych is an electoral ward in Pembrokeshire, Wales.
 The ward consists of the communities of Crymych and Eglwyswrw.

 A ward of Pembrokeshire County Council since 1995 it was previously a ward of the former Preseli Pembrokeshire District Council.
 The ward population at the 2011 census was 2,463.

+Following a 2021 ward boundary review, Eglwyswrw was paired with Cilgerran to form a Cilgerran and Eglwyswrw ward, while Mynachlogddu was paired with Crymych to form a new ward of Crymych and Mynachlog-ddu, effective from the 2022 Pembrokeshire County Council election.

+Elections

+2017

+Described as the "biggest shock of the day", Plaid Cymru beat the deputy leader of Pembrokeshire Council, Keith Lewis.